nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Name
 * Names must only contain letters and spaces, and cannot be blank.
-* Names have a maximum allowed length of 54 characters in line with Singaporean law.
+* Names must contain at least one letter.
 * Longer names may be truncated.
 To see the full text, resize the app window.

 ### Postal code